wurmlab/2021-fire-ant-social-supergene-introgression/Consensus-based phylogenies/README.md

 We built the tree with sequences from single-copy genes (including exons, introns and 1000 bp upstream and downstream of each gene).
 For each single-copy gene we created a fasta file with the aligned consensus nucleotide sequences for all the individuals, and a partition file with the boundary coordinates for coding and non-coding sequences.

-All the processes in this script are detailed in `phylogeny.txt`.
+All the processes summarised in this document are detailed in the script `phylogeny.sh`.

 ## Selecting the best-fit model of evolution for each gene